 Applications for short-term courses are not considered; neither are applications from students who have already commenced their postgraduate studies or who are enrolled in part-time programmes.

-The next application cycle will open in January 2023.
-The deadline for the submission of completed applications is 17 March 2023.
+The 2023-2024 cycle is now closed.
+The 2024-2025 cycle will open in January 2024.
 Interested students must contact the local office for application forms, deadline dates and application requirements, as these may vary by country.

 Completed applications must be submitted to the agency from which the ISP application form was obtained.
 Late or incomplete applications will not be accepted.